NYC sightseeing helicopter plunges into river, killing 6, including family of Spanish tourists

 “They were dead as soon as whatever happened happened,” Green said.
 “There’s no indication they had any control over the craft.
 No pilot could have prevented that accident once they lost the lifts.
 It’s like a rock falling to the ground.
 It’s heartbreaking.”

 The skies over Manhattan are routinely filled with planes and helicopters, both private recreational aircraft and commercial and tourist flights.
-Manhattan has several helipads that whisk business executives and others to destinations throughout the metropolitan area.
+Manhattan has several helipads from which business executives and others are whisked to destinations throughout the metropolitan area.

-Over the years, the city has seen multiple crashes, including a collision between a plane and a tourist helicopter over the Hudson River in 2009 that killed nine people and the 2018 crash of a charter helicopter offering “open door” flights that went down into the East River, killing five people.
+At least 38 people have died in helicopter accidents in New York City since 1977.
+A collision between a plane and a tourist helicopter over the Hudson in 2009 killed nine people, and five died in 2018 when a charter helicopter offering "open door" flights went down into the East River.

+New York Helicopters also owned a Bell 206 that lost power and made an emergency landing on the Hudson during a sightseeing tour in June 2013.
+The pilot managed to land safely, and he and the passengers — a family of four Swedes — were uninjured.
+The National Transportation Safety Board found that a maintenance flub and an engine lubrication anomaly led to the power cutoff.

-Thursday’s crash was the first fatal helicopter crash in New York since one hit the roof of a skyscraper in 2019, killing the pilot.
+Thursday’s crash was the first for a helicopter in the city since one hit the roof of a skyscraper in 2019, killing the pilot.

+The accidents — and the noise caused by helicopters — have repeatedly led some community activists and officials to propose banning or restricting traffic at Manhattan heliports.

-Recent crashes and close calls have left some people worried about the safety of flying in the U.S.
+Other recent crashes and close calls have already left some people worried about the safety of flying in the U.S.

-A medical transport plane killed seven people when it plummeted into a Philadelphia neighborhood in January.
-That happened two days after an American Airlines jet and an Army helicopter collided in midair in Washington — the deadliest U.S. air disaster in a generation.
+Seven people were killed when a medical transport plane plummeted into a Philadelphia neighborhood in January.
+That happened two days after an American Airlines jet and an Army helicopter collided in midair in Washington in the deadliest U.S. air disaster in a generation.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.